Plymouth Autism Spectrum Service (P.A.S.S)

 An assessment is the process of gathering and thinking about all the information about a situation or person and making a judgement.

-You will be offered an assessment of Autism if there is evidence of:
+You will be offered an assessment of autism if there is evidence of:

-- Difficulties with social communication and social interaction across different areas of your life.
+• Difficulties with social communication and social interaction across different areas of your life.

-- Restricted, repetitive patterns of behaviour, interests, or activities.
+• Restricted, repetitive patterns of behaviour, interests, or activities.

 And evidence that:

-- These things have been there since early childhood.
+• These things have been there since early childhood.

-- These things cause clinically significant impairment in functioning.
+• These things cause clinically significant impairment in functioning.

-- You do not have a learning disability
+• You do not have a learning disability

-How do I get an Autism Assessment?
+How do I get an autism assessment?

 You must:

-- Be aged 18 or over
+• Be aged 18 or over

-- Not already have a diagnosis of Autism
+• I do not already have a diagnosis of Autism

-- Not have a diagnosed learning disability
+• I do not have a diagnosed learning disability

-- Be registered with a Plymouth GP
+• Be registered with a Plymouth GP

-- Be referred by your GP or health and social care worker - we do not currently accept self-referrals for autism assessments.
+• Be referred by your GP or health and social care worker; we do not currently accept self-referrals for autism assessments.

 Advice Service

-At the Advice Service you can access:
+At the Advice Service, you can access:

-- 1:1 signposting and advice for adults with autism and their families
+• 1:1 signposting and advice for adults with autism and their families

-- Navigating Autism Group
+• Navigating Autism Group

-- Navigating Anxiety Group
+• Navigating Anxiety Group

-- Workshops
+• Workshops

-- Support with accessing services
+• Support with accessing services

-- Other community organisations
+• Other community organisations

-How do I access P.A.S.S.
+How do I access the P.A.S.S.
 Advice Service?

-To access the Advice Service you must be:
+To access the advice service, you must be:

-- aged 18 or over
+• aged 18 or over

-- formally diagnosed with autism
+• formally diagnosed with autism

-- registered with a Plymouth GP/Doctors
+• registered with a Plymouth GP or doctor

 The service is for adults with autism who are not eligible to access support through the Learning Disability Service.
-You or somebody on your behalf can refer in to the service with your consent.
+You or somebody on your behalf can refer you to the service with your consent.

 Specialist Training and Consultation Service

-P.A.S.S. offers a Specialist Training and Consultation Service available to adult Livewell Southwest services and relevant adult Plymouth City Council services.
+P.A.S.S. offers a specialist training and consultation service available to adult Livewell Southwest services and relevant adult Plymouth City Council services.

-Please use the contact, website, or social media links at the top of this page to learn more about this organisation and the services it provides.
 Let us know if the information on this page is wrong and needs to be updated.

-- 17 to 25 years old
+• 17 to 25 years old

-- 26 to 64 years old
+• 26 to 64 years old

-- 65+
+• 65+

-- Autism
+• Autism

 Back to search